-Our thanks to presenting partner, Arnold Palmer Hospital for Children, and the Orange County Arts & Cultural Affairs Program for their generous support.
+Our thanks to presenting partner, Arnold Palmer Hospital for Children.

 Other sponsors include: Orlando District 4 Commissioner Patty Sheehan, Orlando District 3 Commissioner Robert Stuart, the Friends of Leu Gardens, Sam Flax Orlando, Massey Services, Orlando Endodontic Specialists and Bright House Networks.

 To celebrate the arrival of our new super-sized friends, join us for Bug-A-Palooza on January 30 from 9 a.m. to 2 p.m. throughout the Gardens.
 This event is free with admission and will include bug-themed games, crafts, beneficial bug releases, and an insect petting zoo.